Yellowknife Ice Road Trip

 - Open on Tue, Thu, Fri, Sat, Sun

-Discover the Yellowknife Ice Road on our trip that drives through the frozen landscapes of the Northwestern Territories, constructed every January.
+Discover the Yellowknife Ice Road on our tour through the frozen landscapes of the Northwestern Territories, constructed every January.

 Yellowknife Ice Road Trip

 At 2 pm, we will pick you up from your hotel in Yellowknife and head to the shores of the Great Slave Lake.
-In winter, this massive body of water freezes, allowing the creation of the Ice Road.
+In winter, this large body of water freezes, allowing for the creation of the Ice Road.

-During the trip between December and April, we will walk, drive, and lie down on this winter track.
-We will also see traditional boat-houses along the Great Slave Lake and learn about the customs of the local inhabitants.
+During the trip, we will walk, drive, and lie down on this winter track, which only exists between December and April.
+You will see traditional boat-houses along the Great Slave Lake and learn about the customs of the local inhabitants.

-The trip includes a visit to the snow castle, a fortress on the Ice Road, built anew each year.
-You can take a photo next to its crafted walls and battlements as a souvenir.
+Next, we visit the snow castle, a fortress built on the Ice Road, which remains during winter and is constructed in a different style each year.
+You can take a picture with its walls and battlements as a souvenir.

-The Ice Road connects Yellowknife with the First Nations community of Dettah, where we will explore the heritage of this longstanding culture.
+The Ice Road connects Yellowknife with the First Nations community of Dettah, where we will learn about the ancestry of this local culture.

 The snow castle

 The snow castle is open only during March.
-Tours before this month will show the castle during its construction.
+If your tour occurs before March, you will see the castle being constructed.

 Prices